 History

 The Sunderland Pianoforte Society was founded at a public meeting on February 2nd 1943 “to encourage the study and playing of piano music by presenting at least four concerts in each season”.
-Initially half of each concert would be given by members, and the second half by a professional pianist.
+Initially half of each concert would be given by members and the second half by a professional pianist.
 After some years this arrangement was replaced by having one full evening each season devoted to members’ performances (the “Members’ Evening”), and the remaining recitals (increased to five) each season given wholly by professional pianists.
 That was the arrangement until the “Millennium Season” (2000/2001), when for such a special celebration the number of professional recitals was increased to eight.
 By that time the number of pianists among our members capable of taking part in a “members’ evening” had fallen drastically – enough to make such evenings no longer viable.
 We held two seasons at Sunderland University (see below) and the Officers and Committee decided to make all recitals fully professional at that time.

 At the beginning of its life the Society used to borrow pianos, but as the membership grew, it was decided to buy a piano for the sole use of the Society.
 After a great number of fund raising activities, a Steinway concert grand was purchased and this is still in use.
 Ted Ducker, a long-standing member of the Committee, Secretary and Chairman was instrumental in organising the purchase of a suitable piano.
 He sought the practical advice of the great pianist Ronald Smith who actually travelled around with him to various piano showrooms in London, trying out pianos on behalf of the Society.
 It was he who selected the present Steinway Model D Concert Grand in its light walnut Louis 16th style of case.
+This was late in 1960.
 Over the years many visiting artists have commented that it is probably the finest instrument that they encounter in their northern tours, and many eminent pianists have played for us.
 (See the complete list on our website)

 Despite a drop in membership in the immediate post-war years, the Society managed to increase the number of concerts each season to six or seven.
 This was made possible by the generosity of sponsors who have, in the past, included Sunderland Corporation, Northern Arts (standing for Arts Council of England) through the good offices of “Making Music” (the National Federation of Music Societies North East), Metro Radio, Youth & Music (through Natwest Bank), Foundation for Sports and the Arts, Messrs.
 Vaux & Company, the Countess of Munster Musical Trust, and the Tillett Trust.
 Without them it would have been impossible to maintain the high quality of artists obtained for our recitals.
 For this the Society is most grateful.

-The venue for the Society’s recitals for many years was the Art Gallery (upstairs) in Borough Road, Sunderland.
+The venue for the Society’s recitals for many years was the Art Gallery (upstairs) in Burdon Road, Sunderland.
 Major alterations for the refurbishing of the Gallery and the rebuilding of the “Winter Gardens” (destroyed during World War II) forced the Society to find a new “home”, for what eventually became two seasons.
-The crisis was averted by the timely intervention of Sunderland University who were most generous in allowing the Society to hire the “Tom Cowey Lecture Theatre” on their St. Peter’s Campus, including the use of their new Steinway Model C Concert Grand Piano.
+The crisis was averted by the timely intervention of Sunderland University who were most generous in allowing the Society to hire the “Tom Cowie Lecture Theatre” on their St. Peter’s Campus, including the use of their new Steinway Model C Concert Grand Piano.
 In 2001 we were able to move back into the Sunderland Museum, and recitals are now held in the elegant surroundings of the Pottery Room.

 Following an excellent 2013-14 Season, our AGM was held on 2nd September 2014 in the Roker Great Western Hotel followed by a dinner.
 This turned out to be a very successful evening with encouraging new appointees to the Committee.